-- academic records, including recently posted grades, schedules and unofficial transcripts - b. student account and financial aid information, including student account summary by term, financial aid award information and the status of financial aid - c. applications, including a listing of which documents have been received and which are outstanding - d. any academic or financial holds which may require a response from the student - e. current permanent address on file in the Office of the Registrar (please be sure to keep this updated via MYYU) - f. the information contained in the most recent IRS 1098T, which enables students to claim a Lifetime Learning federal tax credit on the www.yu.edu/myyu page.
-If you get locked out of the myyu page, please contact the Yeshiva University Help Desk at 212-960-5294 or helpdesk@yu.edu.
+- a. academic records, including recently posted grades, schedules and unofficial transcripts - student account and financial aid information, including student account summary by term, financial aid award information and the status of financial aid - c. applications, including a listing of which documents have been received and which are outstanding - d. any academic or financial holds which may require a response from the student - e. current permanent address on file in the Office of the Registrar (please be sure to keep this updated via Self-Service Banner. - f. the information contained in the most recent IRS 1098T, which enables students to claim a Lifetime Learning federal tax credit